learninguser/notes/Day57.md

   ```

 - Now that the pods are running, how can we allow users to access the application running inside the pod as we don't have any port mappings enabled ?
-- For this purpose, we can use **Services** in K8s i.e. we can we expose the deployed pods to the external users
+- For this purpose, we can use **Services** in K8s i.e. we can expose the deployed pods to the external users
 - The secrets information can be managed using the service available on the cloud platform
 - For e.g. SecretsManager on AWS can be used to manage these credentials

 ## K8s Services

 - There are 3 kinds of services
-  1. Cluster IP
+  1. Cluster IP: Internal to Kubernetes
-  2. NodePort
+  2. NodePort: Expose to outside world
   3. Load Balancer: Only for Cloud related kubernetes
+- **With service, we can create names as DNS records**
 - NodePort and LoadBalancer services are used to expose the application to external users
 - For NodePort service and Load Balancer service, minikube environment is not sufficient.
 We need to provision an actual K8s cluster